Home Trading indicators Ultimate Oscillator Indicator Trading Strategy (Backtest)

 Larry Williams developed the concept as a way to account for the problems experienced in most oscillators when used over different lengths of time.

-What does the ultimate oscillator tell you?
+What does the ultimate oscillator tell you about bullish divergence?

 The indicator uses three different periods (7, 14, and 28) to ascertain the momentum in the short, medium, and long-term market trends.
 But it combines them by weighting them to get a more reliable momentum of the price than what you get from other oscillators that are based on one time frame.